b1uedust/bungie-net-sdk/docs/CommunityContentApi.md

 Integer page = 56; // Integer | Zero based page.
 Integer partnershipType = 56; // Integer | The type of partnership for which the status should be returned.
 Integer sort = 56; // Integer | The sort mode.
-Integer modeHash = 56; // Integer | The hash of the Activity Mode for which streams should be retrieved.
+Long modeHash = 789L; // Long | The hash of the Activity Mode for which streams should be retrieved.
 Don't pass it in or pass 0 to not filter by mode.
 String streamLocale = "streamLocale_example"; // String | The locale for streams you'd like to see.
 Don't pass this to fall back on your BNet locale.
 Pass 'ALL' to not filter by locale. try {
     InlineResponse20060 result = apiInstance.communityContentGetCommunityLiveStatuses(page, partnershipType, sort, modeHash, streamLocale);